Fig1024/OP_RBF/ReadMe.md

 Here's direct comparison of 64 bit vs 32 bit for full HD image

 ![alt text](./RBF_chart64vs32.png "64 vs 32 bit chart")

+Optimized solution provides 2 filter functions, one is designed for synchronous use - when multithreading is enabled, the function splits its work among threads and waits until they finish.
+Other filter function is asynchronous "push pipeline" mode, it divides task in 2 stages, horizontal filter pass and vertical filter pass.
+When horizontal pass is finished, it can start on next image while vertical pass starts on results of horizontal pass.
+Further optimizations with multithreading are possible, current implementation is provided as simple example.

+Most of the focus of this project is on utilization of XMM and YMM registers with SSE2 and AVX2 intrinsic functions.
+From the charts above, it is clear that even single threaded solution offers considerable speed up over original.
+It's also interesting to note that additional multithreading has diminishing returns, especially for small images.

+SSE2 based filter solution was implemented to work with unaligned image buffers, while AVX2 requires input and output buffers to follow 32 byte alignment.
+It is possible to remove or relax that requirement with minor modications, there is not a significant penalty of working with unaligned memory for read operations, but write operations would need a few extra instructions and generally make for messier code

+This project also provides a simple unoptimized C++ implementation of the Recursive Bilateral Filter in files RBFilterPlain.h, RBFilterPlain.cpp.
+This implementation does not participate in tests and it is only useful for the purposes of helping to understand the core of the algorithm.
+It's also useful for tinkering with filter design

+In conclusion, the most optimized implementation of Recursive Bilateral Filter is able to achieve roughtly 10x speed up over original (slightly less)

+It is even possible to process full HD video at 60 fps, with some room to spare on CPU (tho not much).
+For video processing, it would be best to add YUV 420 support, which is somewhat more involved due to its planar format.